karttur/setup-theme-blog/_posts/2018/2018-03-30-setup-professional.markdown

 {% endraw %}
 ```

 The project post contains nothing but the YAML.
 But it expects to find a subfolder (e.g. "../okavango/" in the example), and you must also add a markdown page that captures any post related to the projectid ("okavango").
-[The live project page](https://karttur.github.io/professional/projects/) of my resumé.
+Link to the live [project page](https://karttur.github.io/professional/projects/) in my resumé.

 ### Project Example (okavango)